noahehall/theBookOfNoah/linux/docker/docker.md

       - volume definitions
       - etc
     - each time an image is changed it receives a new UID
+  - things to know about every image
+    - the base image and its installed software/deps
+    - the entrypoint and default cmd
+    - the configuration file (if any)

   - when installing software with docker, your installing an image
   - until an image is tagged
     - the only way to refer to it is by the UID